prashant-ramcharan/courgette-jvm/README.md

 * **classPath**: Allows a custom class path to be used when running tests.
     * _The class path should point to:_ `{ "path-to-project-jars", "path-to-test-classes" }`

+* **slackWebhookUrl**: The incoming webhook URL that Courgette uses to send messages to Slack.

+* **slackChannel**: The Slack channels that Courgette will post messages to.

+* **slackEventSubscription**: The Courgette events to subscribe to that gets published to Slack channels.

 * **cucumberOptions** : The standard cucumber options for specifying feature paths, glue, tags etc..
     * The `publish` cucumber option (_supported from version 5.1.0_) will publish a single cucumber report after parallel execution.
         * The published report link will be displayed in the console and saved to `${reportTargetDir}/cucumber-report-link.txt`.